-Measure Our partners interview and survey our students to measure impact, monitor their academic outcomes training sessions;
+Measure Our local partners interview and survey our students to measure impact, monitor their academic outcomes

-Mentor Our partners continuously mentor our students via chat and video calls on how to use technology for education
+Mentor Our local partners continuously mentor our students via chat and video calls on how to use technology for education

-Our results
+Our results\

-450+
+1000+

-high school students;
+high school students online;

-900+
+2000+

 monthly donors on the platform;

-85% Millennials

-\$75,000+
+\$211,000+

 raised through the platform;

-\$80,000+

-raised through corporate donations;

-10+ EdTech partners.
+\$200,000+

+raised thanks to organizations and corporations partnering with Charte.ge;

+20+

+training sessions in media literacy, financial literacy and online education;

+\The joint results of GiveInternet.org and Charte.ge

 It is almost impossible to enumerate all the applications of the Internet.
 It has become the communication fabric of our lives, for work, for education, for information, for public services, and for politics.
 It allows us to teach basic first aid, warn disease outbreak, report security threats, use online maps, and find jobs.
 It has proven to be very difficult to measure the impact of the Internet on individuals and entire communities.
 Consider, for example, how difficult it would be to capture the increased efficiency realized by being able to check your bank account balance online (private benefits) and the increased productivity for those that surround you after you are able to send information online (social benefits).
 But researchers are still trying to measure some of the private and public returns on Internet access.
 These benefits are interlinked and cross-fertilizing.
 Private benefits Education Study after study has demonstrated a positive association between students' Internet self-efficacy and their academic performance.
 Internet use can predict both grade point averages and scores on standardized tests.
 Employability & skills Internet access and computers, along with education, enhance skills that are substantially rewarded in the labor market.
 Studies also suggest that computers enhance cognitive skills.
 Communication & Social Capital The Internet facilitates communication with geographically distant family and friends, which is especially vital for refugees, and it allows individuals to accumulate social capital, which leads to enhanced efficiency.
-Entertainment & Artistic Expression The Internet provides access to all forms of digitized cultural or artistic products and enables us to share ideas, designs, products and creations.
+Entertainment & Artistic Expression

+The Internet provides access to all forms of digitized cultural or artistic products and enables us to share ideas, designs, products and creations.

 Health & Nutrition The Internet can also empower health care decision-making.
 Several studies suggested that the Internet as a health, nutrition and fitness information source was especially popular among students.
 Increased Productivity & Profits Besides increased financial gains and entrepreneurial productivity, Internet use has been linked with consumer choice efficiency and labor market search efficiency.
-Social benefits Economic Growth, Increased Productivity & Efficiency Numerous studies have suggested a causal relationship between cellular service expansion and national economic growth.
-Telecommunications investments are subject to diminishing returns, which suggests that developing countries are likely to benefit the most.
-Social equality & Equity The Internet creates new opportunities in education, skill and employability enhancement and gender empowerment.
-Social Cohesion & Shared Values Internet and education access have been associated with more tolerance, knowledge sharing, cultural integration and social cohesion, more concern about the environment, charitable giving, and reductions in criminal activity.

 To gain initial insight into the impact of our project on our students, we are conducting preliminary quantitative and qualitative studies.
-We have organized semi-structured in-depth interviews with up to two dozen students to lay out the possible changes in their lives and we have collected answers to our survey on academic outcomes, aspirations and online behavior patterns from up to 90% of our students.
+We have organized semi-structured in-depth interviews with up to two dozen students to lay out the possible changes in their lives and we have collected answers to our survey on academic outcomes, aspirations and online behavior patterns from up to 90% of our students.\

 Preliminary survey

 In-depth interviews

 Longitudinal quantitative study